wfordwfu/deployment-template/README.md

   - Username is admin
   - Password is `kubectl -n monitoring get secret grafana-admin-credentials -o jsonpath="{.data.password}" | base64 -d; echo`

+### Devcontainer

+Currently the devcontainer installs several things via Ansible script:

+- shell, languages or cli tools (gh, ansible, k9s, Go, Rust, Conda, argocd-cli, flux-cli, Oh My Zsh, k3d, cmctl, minio-cli, kustomize)
+- Visual Studio Code extensions
+- Helm charts via the local ansible script (Helm, Traefik, Cert-Manager, ArgoCD, Grafana/Prometheus, Airflow)

+The specific features selected can be tweaked via `ansible/vars/localhost.yml`.
+My plans are to add back some additional features that were included in the devcontainer solution (gcloud-cli, azure-cli, aws-cli, terraform).
+I still need to add additional configurations to Oh My Zsh.
+If you have immediate need of these, some links to well done scripts can be found in the devcontainer section.
+My plans are to create/recreate the same idea within ansible roles to be consistent.

 ## Getting Started

 ### Configure Rancher Desktop and WSL(including gh-cli and ansible):

+TODO: This needs to be reviewed.

 1. Enable Virtualization in BIOS
 2. [Install Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation) - I believe this will prompts enabling WSL in Windows, but if not...